3 Friendship Tips for Your Relationship with Jesus

 Make an introduction

 Do you hide your friends from one another, or do you proudly introduce them to your other friends?
 If we truly love and delight in our friends, we want others to know and delight in them too!
 We want to share their great company with the other people we love.
 Is Jesus any different?
 Don't hide your friendship with Jesus.
-You don't have to take him to every party, but maybe if you mention him once in a while, an opportunity for a real introduction would arise!
+You don't have to take him to every party, but maybe if you mention him once in a while, an opportunity for a real introduction will arise!